To tie in with the 25th birthday of the individual voluntary arrangement...

 - Studies have shown that drinking caffeine with less than six hours to go until bedtime can reduce your sleep by one hour.
 Try to resist caffeinated drinks later in the day, or switch to decaf.

 - Turn off phones, computers or tablets, as the light they emit can actually keep you awake.
 The Twilight app can steadily reduce the brightness of your smartphone or tablet screen before bed (Android only).
 On iPhone there’s a similar tool, called Night Shift.
-Go into Settings > Display & Brightness, and switch Night Shift is turned on.
+Go into Settings > Display & Brightness, and switch Night Shift mode on.
 Make sure it’s set to come on at least half an hour before you normally go to bed

 If you’re feeling overwhelmed, writing things down can help you easily organise your thoughts and make sense of your worries.